 Step 5 - Use Air Hammer

 Get a volunteer to work on the other side of the project with an air hammer.
 They will need to place the air hammer bit on the end of the solid rivet to easily hammer it flat onto the metal surface.
-When this happens, the rivet will have a strong hold.
-In mean time, you will need to use a bucking bar, or some type of flat metal bar, to hold the rivet head in place.
+When this happens, the rivet will have a stronghold.
+In the meantime, you will need to use a bucking bar, or some type of flat metal bar, to hold the rivet head in place.

 Step 6 - Repeat Process